gnosis/GECO/WalletConnect Microgrant/EthID/ETHID_MOBILE_APPLICATION.md

 The current objective of the EthID Mobile Project is to help facilitate the integration of WalletConnect and 3Box.

 With the new 3ID Identity specification outlined by 3Box it's possible to now manage spaces around smart contract wallets.

 Why is this important?

-Because Gnosis wallets are all about multiple signatures and in effect multiple wallets.
+**Because Gnosis wallets are all about multiple signatures and in effect multiple wallets.**

 Thus the 3ID specification and GnosisSafe are a perfect combination for managing both on-chain and off-chain simultaneously via this multi-signature and authentication method.
+A team can manage funds on-chain and also manage a decentralized identity off-chain.
+It's a perfect combination, because of the seperation of concerns and composability.

 contract wallet space: https://github.com/3box/identity-wallet-js#creating-an-identity-for-a-contract-wallet